Loop Returns picks up $10 million in Series A led by FirstMark Capital – TechCrunch

 Loop Returns, the startup that helps brands handle returns from online purchases, has today announced the close of a $10 million Series A funding round led by FirstMark Capital.
 Lerer Hippeau and Ridge Ventures also participated in the round.

-Loop started when Jonathan Poma, a cofounder and COO and President, was working at an agency and consulting with a big Shopify brand on how to improve their system for returns and exchanges.
-After partnering with long-time friend Corbett Morgan Loop Returns was born.
+Loop started when Jonathan Poma, a co-founder and COO and president, was working at an agency and consulting with a big Shopify brand on how to improve their system for returns and exchanges.
+After partnering with longtime friend Corbett Morgan, Loop Returns was born.

 Loop sits on top of Shopify to handle all of a brand’s returns.
 It first asks the customer if they’d like a different size in the item they bought, quickly managing an exchange.
 It then asks if the customer would prefer to exchange for a new item altogether, depositing the credit in that person’s account in real time so they can shop for something new immediately.